syncfusion-content/maui-docs/MAUI/ImageEditor/migration.md

 * [Mac, iOS]The image is not loading correctly from the stream or URI binding source.
 * Rotation not working for text annotation.
 * [Mac, iOS] The `FontAttributes` will not work for text annotations with the Custom font family.
+* Rotation will not work for custom annotation views.